-What has all this got to do with a Banking Solution?
+What has Modern Slavery got to do with Banking?

-- Secondly, legal migrants coming to the UK and even UK Citizens returning from years overseas, generally will not satisfy the UK Banking Industry compliance checks for a basic bank account and these underbanked groups are left with no choice but to take one of the options outlined earlier.
+- Secondly, legal migrants coming to the UK and even UK citizens returning from overseas, generally will not satisfy the UK Banking Industry compliance checks for a basic bank account and these underbanked groups are left with no choice but to take one of the options outlined earlier.

 Identifying the Signs of Modern Slavery